-ACM# ACM# Date Resolutions AC-4 18/08/2020 The curriculum structure and detailed syllabus of 1st Year as proposed by the Boards of Studies is approved by the Academic Council.
-AC-6 09/10/2021 The curriculum structure and detailed syllabus of 2nd Year as proposed by the Boards of Studies is approved by the Academic Council.
-AC-8 13/08/2022 The curriculum structure and detailed syllabus of 3rd and 4th years as proposed by the Boards of Studies is approved by the Academic Council.
+ACM# Date Resolutions AC-6 09/10/2021 The curriculum structure and detailed syllabus of 1st Year as proposed by the Boards of Studies is approved by the Academic Council.
+AC-8 13/08/2022 The curriculum structure and detailed syllabus of 2nd, 3rd, and 4th years as proposed by the Boards of Studies is approved by the Academic Council.